 Since our inception in 2005, we have devoted substantially all of our resources to the therapeutic application of Physiocrines, including the preclinical development of and clinical trials for Resolaris, the creation, licensing and protection of related intellectual property and the provision of general and administrative support for these operations.
-We have not generated any revenue from product sales and, through March 31, 2015, have funded our operations primarily with the aggregate proceeds from the private placement of redeemable convertible preferred stock and convertible promissory notes, commercial bank debt and a convertible promissory note issued to our landlord.
+We have not generated any revenue from product sales and, through September 30, 2015, have funded our operations primarily with the aggregate proceeds from the sales of our common stock in our IPO, private placement of redeemable convertible preferred stock and convertible promissory notes, commercial bank debt and a convertible promissory note issued to our landlord.

 We have never been profitable and have incurred net losses in each annual and quarterly period since our inception.
-Our net losses were \$24.4 million, \$9.1 million and \$6.1 million for the year ended December 31, 2014 and the three months ended March 31, 2015 and 2014, respectively.
-As of March 31, 2015, we had an accumulated deficit of \$119.2 million.
+For the nine months ended September 30, 2015 and 2014, we have incurred consolidated net losses of \$31.5 million and \$18.3 million, respectively.
+As of September 30, 2015, we had an accumulated deficit of \$141.6 million.

 Substantially all of our net losses resulted from costs incurred in connection with our development of and clinical trials for Resolaris, our other research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, at least until we apply for and receive regulatory approval for Resolaris or another product candidate and generate substantial revenues from its commercialization, if ever.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the nature and extent of our research and development expenses and clinical trials.
 We expect our expenses will increase substantially in connection with our ongoing activities as we:

-- conduct clinical trials of Resolaris and any additional product candidates we may develop; - continue our research and product development efforts; - · manufacture preclinical study and clinical trial materials; - expand, protect and maintain our intellectual property portfolio; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - hire additional staff, including clinical, operational, financial and technical personnel to execute on our business plan and create additional infrastructure to support our operations as a public company; and - implement operational, financial and management systems.
+- conduct clinical trials of Resolaris and any additional product candidates we may develop; - · continue our research and product development efforts; - manufacture preclinical study and clinical trial materials; - expand, protect and maintain our intellectual property portfolio; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - hire additional staff, including clinical, operational, financial and technical personnel to execute on our business plan and create additional infrastructure to support our operations as a public company; and - implement operational, financial and management systems.

-We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take at least a number of years.
+We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years at a minimum.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will need to raise substantial additional capital beyond the net proceeds from our IPO.
-The amount and timing of our future funding requirement will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for our product candidates.
+The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for our product candidates.
 We anticipate that we will seek to fund our operations through public or private equity or debt financings or other sources.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and ability to develop our product candidates.
+Our failure to raise capital or enter into such other arrangements when needed on our financial condition and ability to develop our product candidates.